6 Ways Motherhood Has Changed Me

 I’m more patient

 Patience has never been my strong point: like, in my pre-Max life I wouldn’t even have made it to the end of this sentence without thinking, “FFS, why is this not done yet?!”
 Parenthood, however, is a crash course in patience: whether you’re answering the same question for the 100th time that day (At least 20x per day, Max and I have a conversation that basically just goes, “Mummy?”
 “Yes, Max?”
 “Mummy?”
 “Yes?”
 “Mummy?”
 “What is it, Max?”
-“Mummy?” and so on and so forth…), or realising that you’re , you just have to kind of grit your teeth and get on with it – even when that’s not something you could ever have imagined yourself doing.
+“Mummy?” and so on and so forth…), or realising that you’re never going to be able to leave the house in less than 30 minutes ever again , you just have to kind of grit your teeth and get on with it – even when that’s not something you could ever have imagined yourself doing.

 In my case, the patience I’ve learned with Max has also started to spill over into other areas of my life: like last summer, for instance, when we landed in Florida, and then spent a full hour waiting in line for our hire car, even though we were the only people actually IN the line.
 At any other time, I’d have been climbing the walls with frustration by the time we were finally done: and honestly, I’m STILL not totally sure why I wasn’t.
 Either it’s all of that patience I’ve been practising, or I’m just dead inside now: you decide…